68th Annual Scientific Meeting of the Australian Mammal Society

 Seals as ecosystem sentinels: a multidisciplinary approach

-Rebecca is a Marine Scientist at Phillip Island Nature Parks in Victoria with an honorary appointment at the Sydney School of Veterinary Science, University of Sydney.
+Dr. Rebecca McIntosh is a Marine Scientist at Phillip Island Nature Parks in Victoria with an honorary appointment at the Sydney School of Veterinary Science, University of Sydney.
 Rebecca studies fur seals as top predators and sentinels of ecosystem change, aiming to inform policy and contribute to community education for marine conservation.
 Her research experience spans 20 years in not-for-profit, government, university and private sectors.
 Specific research interests include diet and foraging behaviour; health, ecotoxicity and stress investigations; disease influence on abortion and pup survival; and impacts of marine debris, including human behaviour change programs to reduce plastic inputs to the ocean.
+Rebecca collaborates with a large multi-disciplined team that uses passive acoustic recorders, drones and remote systems to gather data with reduced disturbance to the seals and seabirds inhabiting offshore islands.
+She co-built a global citizen science project to count seals from drone images, using outputs to develop rapid (real-time) counting of seals through artificial intelligence and machine learning.
+Rebecca enjoys diving, surfing and exploring wild places.

 Dr Kevin Rowe